Titan IIIB: Background

 The Titan rocket family was established in October 1955, when the Air Force awarded The Martin Company a contract to build an intercontinental ballistic missile (ICBM).
 It became known as the Titan I, the nation's first two-stage ICBM and first underground silo-based ICBM.
 More than 140 Titan II ICBMs, once the vanguard of America's strategic deterrent force, were built.
-Titan IIs also were flown in NASA's Gemini manned space program in the mid-1960s.
+Titan IIs also were flown in NASA's Gemini crewed space program in the mid-1960s.
 The Titan 23B is a derivative of the Titan II vehicle with an Agena D upper stage added.

 The Titan IIIB family emerged when the new KH-8 (Gambit Mark 3) photo reconnaissance satellite was being developed as the successor to the KH-7 Gambit Mark 1/2 which began flying in 1963.
 It was decided to switch to the Titan family over the Atlas used for KH-7 because it had substantially more lift capability and also its conventional two-stage design and hypergolic propellants made for a simpler and more reliable launch vehicle than the quirky Atlas.
 The KH-8 was double the size of its predecessor but still well below the Titan's lift capability.

 While the KH-8 was the original raison d'être for the Titan IIIB's existence, as well as its primary payload, the booster was also used for Jumpseat SIGINT satellites and military comsats.
 It also lived up to its promise of greater reliability than the Thor and Atlas, with only a few failures over its run.

 Primary function: Launch vehicle used to lift medium class satellites into space: